skiptools/skip-ui/README.md

 }
 ```

-Still other modifiers don't affect rendering at all, but perform side effects.
-Pass a `SideEffectModifier` to the `ModifierView` in these cases.
+Still other modifiers don't affect rendering at all, but perform side effects or the environment.
+Pass a `SideEffectModifier` or `EnvironmentModifier` to the `ModifiedContent` in these cases.

 Like other SwiftUI components, modifiers use `#if SKIP ... #else ...` to stub the Swift implementation and keep SkipUI buildable in Xcode.